frca1958/frca1958.github.io/_posts/2018-05-31-Jekyll Github Pages.md

   - bundle maintains specific dependencies for the specific project in file Gemfile.lock;
   - gem specifies dependencies more loosely, and provides an executable for many projects.
   - if you want to create an app, then you want to commit Gemfile.lock; otherwise not.
-- The manual is not very clear about the location of jekyll sites: are they beneath <site>? are they aside <site>?
-  I opted for the latter since I would need git within git otherrwise